Schoolwide Instructional & Intervention Supports

 Parents and family members are valuable partners in Positive Behavioral Interventions and Supports (PBIS) implementation within the school setting.

-PBIS is improving student academic and behavior outcomes is about ensuring all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
+PBIS is focused on improving student academic and behavior outcomes.
+It is about ensuring all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
 SWPBS provides an operational framework for achieving these outcomes.
 More importantly, SWPBS is not a curriculum, intervention, or practice, but is a decision making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and behavior outcomes for all students.

 In general, SWPBS emphasizes four integrated elements: (a) data for decision making, (b) measurable outcomes supported and evaluated by data, (c) practices with evidence that these outcomes are achievable, and (d) systems that efficiently and effectively support implementation of these practices.